saurabh73/Movie-Rating-Bot/README.md

 # LoveCacluator.Bot
 [![Build Status](https://travis-ci.org/DrawersApp/Java-Bot.svg?branch=master)](https://travis-ci.org/DrawersApp/Java-Bot)

 It is using Smack client to connect to Drawers.
 This is Bot returns Love Compatibility between the input names.To use send your name and the name of your partner/lover/crush to find Love compatibility & chances of successful love relationship.
-You can also flames game, we used to play in our childhood to calculate our love compatibility.
+You can also play flames game, we used to play in our childhood to calculate our love compatibility.

 This Bot is powered By LoveCalculator API (https://market.mashape.com/ajith/love-calculator).